 Can Spiders Hear?
 How Do Spiders Hear?

-Although the specifics may be different for different siders, spiders “hear” (sense vibrations) through hairs and tiny slits distributed over their body.
-Spiders can generally use this sensory skill to detect what type of prey falls in their web (detecting vibrations in the web to better understand their prey), but some spiders like the jumping spider have been shown to actually hear sounds in the air (allowing them to, for instance, hear an incoming wasp).
+Although the specifics may be different for different spiders, spiders “hear” (sense vibrations) through hairs and tiny slits distributed over their body.
+Spiders can use this sensory skill to detect what type of prey falls into their web.
+They detect vibrations in the web to recognize their prey.
+Some spiders, like the jumping spider, have been shown to hear sounds in the air allowing them to, for instance, hear an incoming wasp.

 TIP: Learn more about how the senses work.

 Even without ears, jumping spiders can hear you.
-Spiders have excellent eyesight and can detect vibrations, but despite their lack of ear drums some spiders can actually “hear” too.
-In the jumping spider specifically, it has been shown that the auditory areas of a jumping spiders brain can receive signals from its tiny hairs.
-So it isn’t just the tactical sensing of vibrations in solid objects they are picking up on, they are actually processing auditory data from vibrations in air molecules.
+Spiders have excellent eyesight and can detect vibrations, but despite their lack of ear drums, some spiders can actually “hear” too.
+In the jumping spider specifically, it has been shown that the auditory areas of a jumping spider’s brain can receive signals from its tiny hairs.
+So it isn’t just the tactical sensing of vibrations in solid objects they are picking up, they are processing auditory data from vibrations in air molecules.

 Can All Spiders Hear This Way?

 All spiders can sense vibrations, but it is currently unknown if all spiders can “hear” vibrations in the air and processes that data in auditory centers of the brain.